-The Ultimate Guide For Start-ups In London

-The 21st century has already established itself as an era of entrepreneurship.
+The Ultimate Guide For Start-Ups In Dublin The 21st century has already established itself as an era of entrepreneurship.
 The Internet boom has paved the way for a phenomenal rise in crowdfunding and online networking.
 Technological advances have led to products and services that never would have existed 25 years ago.
 Growing populations have generated demand on a scale never seen before.
 As a result, more and more people are able to pursue their business ambitions.
-In 2017 alone, 660,000 new companies were established in the UK, up from 608,000 the previous year.
-There are currently an estimated 205,000 start-ups just in London!
+In 2017, 22,354 new companies were registered in Ireland, a figure up by just over 6% on 2016 (21,018).
+The large increase in the number of new businesses being registered has been hailed by Vision-net as a sign that the Irish economy is currently in strong health.
+The growing tide of uncertainty surrounding Brexit has also led to a shift in focus of numerous industries, such as finance, away from London and into the Irish capital.
 Here at Us & Co, we have witnessed this first-hand.
-Our clientele of co-workers and private office members includes freelancers, start-ups and SMEs from a range of industries.
-We've seen new brands thrive into flourishing industry leaders and professional partnerships blossom within our very walls.
+Across our different workspaces, our clientele of co-workers and private office members includes freelancers, start-ups and SMEs from a range of industries, financial services key among our Irish members.
+We're constantly seeing new brands thrive into flourishing industry leaders and professional partnerships blossom within our very walls.
 However, we have also seen the day to day reality of the trials of running a new business, whether you're a one-man-band or a small team.
 Especially in big, bustling and expensive cities, like London or Dublin, the pressures of juggling your workload, finances, professional relationships and company admin can be extreme.

-That's why we've put together this Ultimate Guide for Start-ups in London, with our top tips for making the most of being an up-and-coming business in the capital.
+That's why we've put together this Ultimate Guide for Start-ups in Dublin, with our top tips for making the most of being an up-and-coming business in the capital.
 This guide includes:

-- A Snapshot of the London Start-up Scene
+- A Snapshot of the Dublin Start-up Scene

-- Our Top Tips For Being A Start-Up In London
+- Our Top Tips For Being A Start-Up In Dublin

 - Enhancing Productivity

 - Networking

 - Finding Investors & Crowdfunding

 - Co-Working

 - Attracting The Best Staff

 - Stress Management

 - Learning From Failure